elPatron/hydra/docs/source/guide/maven-modules.rst

 ``hydra-task``
   File splitting and tree building.
 Hydra tasks can be run stand alone (from the command line) without being part of a cluster.

-``hydra-main-api``
-  Core interfaces for manipulating Hydra jobs in a distributed system.

 ``hydra-main``
   Hydra processes: Spawn, Minion, QueryMaster, QueryWorker.